fpgacademy/DESim/README.md

 4) Various demos showcasing the different capabilities of the tool

 The DESim tool requires the ModelSim-FPGA or Questa-FPGA simuator, which can be downloaded via www.altera.com.

+## 2 Installtion and Usage

+Instructions for installing and using the DESim application are provided in the Releases section of this repository.